paretomansmartvotesim/paretomansmartvotesim.github.io/commonground.md

 ## Afterword

 To wrap things up, there's a lot of ways you could deal with voting (casting a ballot), and there's actually even more ways you can count ballots (tallying).
-As far as casting a ballot goes, picking one person does not find common ground in a group.
+As far as casting a ballot goes, picking only one person does not find common ground in a group.
 But picking multiple people… that allows you to find common ground.
 And that's the point of this explanation.
 You have to allow people to vote for more than one person in order to find common ground.

 Still want more?
 Try the sandbox below, where I've added a ton more voting methods and configuration options.

 Want more of a narrative?
 Then choose your path.
+I go into depth on all the examples above.
+This page was just an overview.

 Either read about primaries and polls, more details about approval voting and strategy based on polling, or an essay by Jameson Quinn on types of strategy with score voting and some resistance to it with STAR voting.
 Find out more about IRV (the single-winner RCV) and STV (the multi-winner RCV).
 I also have a draft of a page about proportional representation using more methods than just STV.
 It's a work in progress.
 Just be sure you get to read more about Condorcet methods.
 I like them best.

 -   [Primaries](primaries) - and electability polls
 -   [Approval Voting](approval) - and strategy based on polling